Property Tax Exemption for Non Profits

 true

-Organizations can qualify for a full or partial property tax reduction if they use the property for specific not for profit purposes.
+Organizations can get a full or partial cut in property taxes if they use the property for certain not-for-profit purposes.

 Cemetery